 Humans spend a third of their lives sleeping.
 This is why we need to choose mattresses that provide the best support and comfort as we sleep.
 Since good quality mattresses don’t come cheap, it is advisable to care for them properly so they can serve you well over time.

 A great way to preserve and extend the life of your mattress is to use a mattress protector.
-Not only will it prevent stains and keep your mattress in pristine condition; it also provides an extra layer to bear the brunt of normal wear and tear.
-A mattress protector also helps keep you in good health by preventing exposure to microbes, dust mites, and other potential allergens.
+Not only will it prevent stains and keep your mattress in pristine condition; but it also provides an extra layer to bear the brunt of normal wear and tear.
+A mattress protector also helps keep you in good health by preventing exposure to microbes, dust mites and other potential allergens.
 There are many kinds of mattress protectors on the market, the most common of which are quilted protectors and waterproof protectors.

 Quilted Mattress Protectors

 Quilted protectors have a checkered pattern filled with down, polyester or cotton.
-They come in different sizes and thicknesses, and the price usually depends on the type of filling you choose.
+They come in different sizes, thicknesses, and the price usually depends on the type of filling you choose.
 They make an ideal investment because they provide an extra layer of protection between you and the mattress.
 This can prevent germs, sweat, saliva, dead skin cells and bacteria from seeping into your mattress.

 Taking care of your quilted mattress protector is also easier compared to maintaining your mattress.
 Once your mattress protector gets soiled, you can simply slip it off and run it through a regular cycle in your washing machine.
 Mattress protectors are also easier and less costly to replace than the mattress itself.